 The longer I waited, the resin eventually made its way to the bottom of the mold.
 I filled each mold a third to halfway full.

 Not shown: I used a toothpick to gently remove the remaining resin drips from the inside of the mold before pouring the next layer.

 Because I wanted a very ‘fluid’ look to my pendants, I poured the next layer of resin while the first layer was still liquid.
 This allowed it to blend a bit and have a wavy line junction where the two layers meet.
 If you want solid, distinct layers for your pendants, allow one layer to be (at least) almost fully cured before pouring the next layer.

 I filled the molds and added a third color to the larger rectangular ones.

 Not shown: I demolded the resin charms the next day after the resin fully cured.
-It can be a bit tedious to demold these, so here is how I like to do it:
+It can be a bit tedious to demold these.
+Add soapy water between the charm and the mold to help with this.

 Because resin always shrinks a little bit when it cures, I try to overfill the molds a smidge to account for this.
 This one fell short, so I sanded off the end with wet/dry sandpaper to make it smooth.

 I used my flex shaft and a #64 drill bit to drill a hole in the top center of each resin pendant.
 Mark with a sharpie first to help direct you where to drill.
 A silver screw eye was inserted in the hole.